erxnmedia/PySDE/README.md

 * Althought this module is tested in Python2.6~2.7, it can also run in Python3.x by using 2to3 converting the source code.
 It is also tested on the notebook() interface of both Sage-5.x and IPython-1.
+Or try <a href="https://github.com/cchuang2009/PyS-3DE-for-Python3">the sources of other branch</a>.
+This version gets rid of the scitools packages since it is developed based on &lt;  Python-3.x.

 * **PyS<sup>3</sup>DE** also avails the **plot** function, sdeplot, based on *scitools*; but it only works in python-2.x but not python-3.x since scitools is a python-2.x library.
 Thanks for Matplotlib which provides plot functions, capable of doing high-performance pictures.